pfbrowning/radio-metadata-api/README.md

 environment variables, the API will be publicly accessible.

 ## Roadmap For 1.0.0
-* Implement basic logging
-* Configurable CORs origins
+* Recompile on source change
 * Configure a linter
 * Restructure for readability
+* Allow Swagger page without auth
+* Write initial unit tests